dpmerrell/randomized_assignment/README.md

   *grouped* splits, and *shuffled* splits, but I'm not sure it has a function for doing _all_ of those things jointly.
 * `degree_constrained_random_graph.py`.
-  Generate random graphs whose nodes have specified degree.
+  Generate random graphs whose nodes have specified degrees.
   This is useful for some network analyses where we need to compare against a "null distribution" of random graphs.